talkkonnect/talkkonnect/README.md

 #### Some of the interesting features are ####
 * XML Granular configurability for many uses cases.
-* Multiple Server Configurations with channel and server hopping
+* Multiple Server Configurations with channel control, channel scanning and server hopping
-* Streaming Audio from local file or from internet stream
+* Streaming Audio into the channel from locally stored media file or from internet stream
-* Autoprovisioning for configuring multiple talkkonnects from a centralized http server
+* Autoprovisioning for configuring multiple talkkonnects from a centralized http provisioning server
-* User has configurable choice of what GPIO pins to use for each function on different boards
+* The User has a configurable choice of GPIO pins to use for each function on different boards
 * Communications bridge to interface external (otherwise not compatible) radio systems both over the air and over IP networks.
-* Interface to portable or base radios (Beefing portable radios or UART radio boards).
+* Interface to portable or base station radios (Beefing portable radios or UART radio boards).
-* Connecting to low cost USB GPS dongles (for instance “u-blox”) for GPS tracking.
+* Connecting to low cost USB GPS dongles (for instance “u-blox”) for GPS tracking, Panic Alerts integration with traccar GPS tracking software.
-* Mass scale customization with centralized Configuration using auto-provisioning of a XML config file.
-* LCD/OLED Screen showing relevant real time information such as *server info, current channel, who is currently talking, etc.*
+* LCD/OLED Screen (Parallel and I2c Interface) showing relevant real time information such as *server info, current channel, who is currently talking, etc.*
-* Local/ssh control via a USB keyboard/terminal and remote control can be done over http api or now even MQTT.
+* Local or Remote Control via a USB keyboard/terminal or SSH terminal,  remote control can also be achieved over http api and/or MQTT.
 * Panic button, when pressed, talKKonnect will send an alert message with GPS coordinates, followed by an email indication current location in google maps.
-* MQTT support for remote control for commands, LED Control, Button Control, Relay Control
+* API/MQTT support for remote control for commands, LED Control, Button Control, Relay Control
-* Repeater Opening Function with the ability to specify the tone frequency and duration.
+* Tone Based Repeater Opening Function with the ability to specify the tone frequency and duration in configuration.
-* Other features as per suggested or requested by the community
+* Many Other features as per suggested or requested by the community

 Pictures and more information of my builds can be found on my blog here [www.talkkonnect.com](https://www.talkkonnect.com)